christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \todo{Rephrase}

 Certain different variations of how to understand a consensus protocol appear in the literature.
 They differ in the assumed properties of the messaging system, in the type of errors allowed to the processes, and in the notion of what a solution is.
 Most notable is the differentiation between _consensus protocols for asynchronous and synchronous message-passing systems_.
 Fischer et al. have proven in the famous _FLP impossibility result_ (called after their authors) that a deterministic consensus algorithm for achieving consensus in a fully asynchronous distributed system is impossible if even a single node crashes in a fail-stop manner [@fischer1985impossibility].
 They investigated deterministic protocols that always terminate within a finite number of steps and showed that "every protocol for this problem has the possibility of nontermination, even with only one faulty process."
-This is based on the failure detection problem discussed earlier in the [subsection on Types of Possible Faults](#sec:possible-faults): in such a system, a crashed process cannot be distinguished from a very slow one.
+This is based on the failure detection problem discussed earlier in subsection [@sec:possible-faults]: in such a system, a crashed process cannot be distinguished from a very slow one.

 As pessimistic as this may sound, it can easily be mitigated by adding nondeterminism to a protocol.
 Bracha et al. consider protocols that may never terminate, "but this would occur with probability 0, and the expected termination time is finite.
 Therefore, they terminate within finite time with probability 1 under certain assumptions on the behavior of the system" [@bracha1983resilient].
 This can be achieved by adding characteristics of randomness to the protocol, such as random retry timeouts for failed messages, or by the application of _unreliable failure detectors_ as in the Chandra–Toueg consensus algorithm [@chandra1996unreliable].
 Additionally, adding pseudo-synchronous behavior like in Raft (which is described in detail in the [following section](#sec:raft)), where all messaging goes in rounds by enforcing an enumeration by terms and indexes, removes the initial problem of asynchronous consensus.